jessica peng

 • Data engineer

-• Painful and time-consuming to copy complex artifacts between sandboxes
+• Tedious and time-consuming to copy complex objects

-• Need a separate set of APIs for AEP versus AJO for migrating development work to higher sandboxes
+• Need a separate set of APIs for AJO and migrating development work to higher sandboxes

-• Copy all foundation artifacts (schemas, datasets, segments, sources, destinations) and first level dependencies from one sandbox to another sandbox
+• Copy all foundation objects (schemas, datasets, segments, sources, destinations) and first level dependencies from one sandbox to another sandbox

 • Review dependencies before copying

-• Sync artifacts between the source and destination sandboxes
+• Sync objects between the source and destination sandboxes

 Competitive Analysis